CiiDub/new_file_finder_style/README.md

 It respects your file extension while dealing with duplicates.
 So if  “magnum opus.txt” exists  then “magnum opus 2.txt” will be created.

-Magnum Opus 2 will be -obviously I think- the title of my memoir.

 Hint: Because the file is selected in the Finder __⌘↓__ will open the file in it’s default app.

 New File _Finder Style_ also has an external trigger.
 This allows the workflow to be triggered from Applescript.
 With the trigger ID of __trigger.nf__ from the workflow ID of __com.buttergut.nf__